MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/acs-to-teams-meeting/includes/04-Create-Teams-Meeting-TS.md

     ```

     > [!TIP]
-    > You'll also see imports from *dateTimeFormat.ts* which will be used later in this exercise. `startDateTimeAsync` and `endDateTimeAsync` will be used while creating a Microsoft Teams meeting link to define start date and end date for the meeting.
+    > You'll also see imports from *dateTimeFormat.ts* which are used later in this exercise. `startDateTimeAsync` and `endDateTimeAsync` are used while creating a Microsoft Teams meeting link to define start date and end date for the meeting.

-1. Take a moment to examine `clientSecretCredential` and `appGraphClient`, they will be used later in the authentication process and when calling the Microsoft Graph API:
+1. Take a moment to examine `clientSecretCredential` and `appGraphClient`.
+They'll be used later in the authentication process and when calling the Microsoft Graph API:

     ```typescript
     let clientSecretCredential;